4 Easy Ways To Fix Your Frozen MacBook

 Use native apps

-Sometimes third-party tools are not compatible with your MacOS version, or developers don’t update them regularly.
+Sometimes third-party tools are not compatible with your macOS version, or developers don’t update them regularly.
 This can impact your computer and even invite malware infections.
 Thus, the best approach is to only use native Apple tools like Safari for web browsing or Notes to take notes.

 Remove browser extensions